kgrid/AuthoringManual/example_algorithms.md

 ### Payload

-Currently, Object Teller can only take one payload and only one function can be called per knowledge object.
+Currently, the KGrid library can only take one payload and only one function can be called per knowledge object.